CacheControl/hippie-swagger/README.md

 ```

 ## Usage
+* See [hippie](https://github.com/vesln/hippie) documentation for a description of the base api
 * When specifying a url(.get, .post, .patch, .url, etc), use the [swagger path](http://swagger.io/specification/#pathsObject)
 * Provide any path variables using [pathParams](#pathparams)
-* Hippie's .json() method is called automatically and no longer needs to be provided

-These caveats aside, use hippie as you normally would.
+These aside, use hippie as you normally would; see the [example](example/index.js).

 ### #pathParams
 Replaces variables contained in the swagger path.